How to Knit for Beginners — Easy Step-by-Step Guide

 2. 2

-Knit the first row by inserting your right needle into the first stitch on the left needle, wrapping the yarn around the right needle, and pulling a loop through.
+Knit the first row by inserting your right needle into the first stitch on the left needle, wrapping the yarn around the right needle in a counter-clockwise direction.
+Then, carefully pull a loop of yarn through the original stitch, creating a new stitch on your right needle.

 3. 3

-Slide the original stitch off the left needle, leaving the new stitch on your right needle.
-Repeat this for all stitches across the row.
+Slide the original stitch off the left needle, leaving the new stitch securely on your right needle.
+Repeat this knit stitch for all stitches across the row, moving from left to right, until you have worked every stitch from the left needle onto the right needle.

 4. 4